cfraga/leptos-learn-to-read/README.md

 Simple web app that rotates through a list of words written only with a specific set of letters, to help my kid practice reading as he learns new letters.
 Built in rust/leptos because I wanna gain experience with the lang/framework.

 ## Features/Wishlist
-- [ ] Select allowed letters
+- [ ] Select allowed chars
+- [X] dont let the same word repeat on a play session
+- [ ] difficulty levels (increasing length of words)
+- [X] counter of read words
+- [ ] counter of read words resets with timer
+- [ ] cookie to store highest streak/letters config
 - [ ] fetch words from API instead of static medium
 - [ ] sentence mode instead of single words
 - [ ] configurable timer for time attack mode
-- [X] counter of read words
-- [ ] counter of read words resets with timer
-- [ ] cookie to store highest streak/letters config
-- [ ] dont let the same word/sentence repeat on a play session
-- [ ] ...
 - [ ] ...